turingschool/mod-0-project-fe/section0/README.md

 - [The Homeroom Groups](https://careerdev.turing.edu/student_discussion_groups/index) and [Mix It Up](https://careerdev.turing.edu/mixed_groups/index) information.
 Within your cohort, you’ll be put into a small group to work on PD activities and discussion together as a way to foster collaboration weekly.
 Twice a mod, you’ll also be put into groups mixed across program and cohorts to meet others in the Turing community and share resources based on specific topics.
 - [The Module 5 section](https://careerdev.turing.edu/module-5/index), which covers what job search support looks like once you’ve graduated from Turing.
 1. Reflect on the following questions in the survey you’ll submit:
 - How do you feel about the expectations of the professional development curriculum?
+The expectations are extremely reasonable.
+They seem to want to push you to learn about the industry and careers as you progress through school.
 - What are you excited about when it comes to professional development?
+I'm most excited to develop a professional and meaningful demeanor for the future of my career.
 - What are your questions or concerns about these expectations?
+None

 ## Part B: Pairin Survey